Chapter Four: Dear Billy

-"Chapter Four: Dear Billy" is the fourth episode of the fourth season of the American science fiction horror drama television series Stranger Things.
+"Chapter Four: Dear Billy" is the fourth episode of the fourth season of the American science fiction horror drama television series Stranger Things, and the 29th episode overall.
 It was written by Paul Dichter and directed by Shawn Levy.
 The episode was released on May 27, 2022 on Netflix, alongside the six other episodes comprising volume 1 of the season.

 Set on March 24, 1986, "Dear Billy" centers on Max Mayfield's mental struggles, and her attempt to survive Vecna's preying.
-The episode received critical acclaim and was noted as a standout of the season.
+The episode received universal acclaim and was noted as a standout of the season.
+Praise was directed at the performances, visual effects, cinematography and emotional impact.
 Particular praise went to Max's storyline and Sadie Sink's performance, the use of Kate Bush's "Running Up That Hill" during the episode's climax, and the themes of depression and suicide.
 Critics also praised the guest appearance of Robert Englund as well as Dichter's writing and Levy's directing, the latter most notably for a long take sequence.